cmwen/private-chat-hub-v3/docs/PRODUCT_VISION.md

 - Save money with smart model routing and pay-per-use pricing

 **Against Jan.ai / LM Studio:**
-- Mobile-first with full offline capability
+- Mobile and desktop with the same portable history model
 - Best of both worlds: local privacy + cloud power when you need it
 - Access the latest cloud models alongside your local ones